graciellehigino/ms_range_interactions/manuscript.md

 generally well adapted to local conditions due to its largely varied diet [@Tsunoda2020VarTro; @Krofel2021ResTax].
-Because of that, we expected that the _Canis_ species in our dataset would be the ones losing the least amount of range, with a higher value of the proportion of GBIF pixels within IUCN range maps.
-However, the taxonomy of this group is a matter of intense discussion, as molecular and morphological data seem too disagree in the clustering of species and subspecies [@Krofel2021ResTax; @Stoyanov2020CraVar].
+Because of that, we expected that the _Canis_ species in our dataset would be the ones losing the least amount of range, with a higher value of the proportion of GBIF pixels within their IUCN range maps.
+However, the taxonomy of this group is a matter of intense discussion, as molecular and morphological data seem to disagree in the clustering of species and subspecies [@Krofel2021ResTax; @Stoyanov2020CraVar].
 This debate is indeed reflected in our analysis: the GBIF identification of the golden jackal is incompatible with the one used by IUCN, each of them mapping its distribution in completely different places.
 This led to a complete exclusion of *Canis aureus* from its original range in our analysis, despite the fact that this species has four documented preys in our metaweb.
-Such example illustrates how the taxonomic, geographical and ecological data can be used to validate one another.
+This example illustrates how the taxonomic, geographical and ecological data can be used to validate one another.

 Here we show that when ecological interaction data (predator-prey interactions